binmahone/spark-rqg-archived/README.md

 ### Why I met the scala version related error while using Spark RQG?

 It's because we use Scala 2.12 as the default Scala version in RQG to be consistent with Spark 3.0 or newer version.
 But if you use the existing Spark version before 3.0, you'll get such exception since they used Scala 2.11.
 To fix this, you need to recompile the old version by 2.12 or change both test and ref version to before or after 3.0.

+### Table meta does not exist
+We can easily solve this by running the dataGenerator command